We want to help you to understand health insurance so you can make the most of your health plan.

 Managed Care: A healthcare system that reduces the cost of providing health benefits and improves the quality of care.

-Medicare: The federally financed hospital insurance system (part A) and supplementary medical insurance (Part B) for the aged created by the 1965 amendment to the Social Security Act.
+Medicare: The federally financed hospital insurance system (Part A) and supplementary medical insurance (Part B) for the aged created by the 1965 amendment to the Social Security Act.

 Network: The facilities, providers, and suppliers your health insurer or plan has contracted with to provide healthcare services.